 The General Services Administration (GSA) recently issued a draft Statement of Work for its Best-in-Class Multiple Award Contract (BIC MAC) – the upcoming successor to its One Acquisition Solution for Integrated Services (OASIS) Contract.
 OASIS has been one of GSA’s most successful vehicles, accounting for $35 billion in obligations, and BIC MAC (now OASIS+) is all set to take its place in the coming years.
-GSA, on 15th November, released the draft Request for Proposal (RFP) for the OASIS+ Program.
-We are closely following the developments on this contract.
+GSA, on 15th June 2023, released the final Request for Proposal (RFP) for the OASIS+ Program.

 GSA OASIS+: What is the Recent Update About?

 The GSA’s Office of Professional Services and Human Capital Categories (PSHC) will extend the proposal submission period for all six OASIS+ Requests for Proposals (RFPs) to October 20, 2023, at 4:00 PM EDT.
 The official amendment will be posted before September 22, 2023, to formalize the extension.

 The OASIS+ solicitations are being extended to allow for an update to the OASIS+ Submission Portal (OSP) to add one missing data field to support the submission of a Collection of Task Orders awarded under Single Award Indefinite Delivery, Indefinite Quantity contracts (IDIQs), Blanket Purchase Agreements (BPAs), or Basic Ordering Agreements (BOAs) for evaluation credit per the solicitations’ instructions found in paragraph L.5.2.1.